-It may be bitterly cold out there, but it’s nice and toasty inside the Eater Denver Heatmap.
-Unlike the Eater 38, which is meant to serve as a guide to the best of the best, this regularly updated roundup aims to introduce readers to the best of the new: what’s popular, what’s promising, and what’s poised for success in the weeks to come.
-Included here in geographical order are 14 noteworthy restaurants and cafes that all opened, or reopened after a long hiatus, within the past six months (no earlier than August 2022).Read More
+Amid the darkest, dreariest days of winter, Denverites can still bask in the light of the hottest restaurant and bar openings around town.
+Unlike the Eater 38, which is meant to serve as a guide to the best of the best, this quarterly updated roundup aims to introduce readers to the best of the new: what’s popular, what’s promising, and what’s poised for success in the weeks to come.
+Included here in geographical order from north to south are 10 noteworthy spots that all opened, or reopened after a long hiatus, within the past six months.Read More

 Also featured in: